tmpfs/trucks/README.md

 The [trucks][] library aims to bring component encapsulation to [skatejs][] and allow [polymer][] component definitions to be compiled to bypass the [content security policy][csp] problem.

+Another benefit of this library is that it converts [HTML Imports][] to *compile time only* which is important as [mozilla will not ship HTML Imports][mozilla-webcomponents], one less polyfill!

 ---

 - [Install](#install)